 Use your mind, body language, and strategy to develop “command presence” – this will broadcast to the world that you are not an easy target, which is the best deterrent against opportunistic, predatory fellow students and acquaintances, who are the most common offenders.
 (Think: entitled frat boys)

 We know the buddy system is always recommended, but the larger the group, the better.
 Go out together, and come home together.
 Leave no one behind.
 At parties or events, agree to check in with each other at pre-determined times.
 Use the buddy system when going to the bathroom, or to retrieve a coat from a back room.
 Why?
 This how a lone young woman gets dragged into a room and assaulted.

 What is your plan if you think you or a friend have been drugged?
 Do you have a pre-determined “distress code” to alert the other members of your group?
 Have you rehearsed the power of your numbers, and the strength of your loud voices together to create a scene that would deter anyone with bad intent?

 Walking home at night will happen.
 But again, walk in a group.
-Carry yourselves with confident presence and scan your surroundings – just two of several presentations that victim selection studies reveal you as “harder targets.”
+Carry yourselves with confident presence.
+Think “shoulders back, heads up” and scan your surroundings.
+Walk in well-lit areas and avoid darker shortcuts.
+These three precautions will make you “harder targets.”